-There are at least three characteristics you should know about Present Perfect Continuous Tense.
-Firstly, the Present Perfect Continuous Tense is used to talk about a long action which began in the past and has recently stopped or just stopped.
+There are at least three characteristics about Present Perfect Continuous Tense you should know.
+Firstly, the Present Perfect Continuous Tense is used to talk about a long action that began in the past and has recently stopped or just stopped.
 Let’s see the following examples :

 - The woman over there is bright red.
 I’m sure she’s been sunbathing.